Vegan Japanese

 • Check the rice for tenderness.
 By now all the water should be absorbed.

-• Plate up your rice in bowls and add your topping.
-Garnish with sesame, spring onions and radishes on the side.
+• Plate up your rice in bowls and add the teriyaki tofu and mushroom topping.
+Garnish with spring onions, sesame seeds, and optional shiso or pickles on the side.

 Leave a Reply Cancel reply